 The idea to start Peace Brigades International came from people with practical experience of nonviolence.
 Especially relevant was the earlier work of the Shanti Sena peace army in India and the World Peace Brigades.

-After a number of ad-hoc international peace initiatives, on 12 January 1981 a letter signed by Narayan Desai (Shanti Sena Mandal), Raymond Magee (Peaceworkers), Piet Dijkstra (Foundation for the Extension of Nonviolent Action), Radhakrishana (Gandhi Peace Foundation) and George Willoughby was sent out to a number of organisations.
+On 12 January 1981 a letter signed by Narayan Desai (Shanti Sena Mandal), Raymond Magee (Peaceworkers), Piet Dijkstra (Foundation for the Extension of Nonviolent Action), Radhakrishana (Gandhi Peace Foundation) and George Willoughby was sent out to a number of organisations.
 It invited them to attend a conference to revive the idea of an international organisation committed to unarmed third party intervention in conflict situations.
 This led to a meeting that took place on Grindstone Island, Canada from 13 August to 4 September 1981.
 The participants discussed:

-- The experiences of the many previous nonviolent actions;
+The experiences of the many previous nonviolent actions

-- The role international peace brigades could play in conflicts,
+The role international peace brigades could play in conflicts

-- The relationship peace brigades could have with the United Nations.
+The relationship peace brigades could have with the United Nations

 Having taken a decision to set up a new organisation, the meeting discussed the practicalities such as networking, training, project development, fundraising, and the location of a secretariat.
 The participants approved a founding statement and a structure: a directorate of 4 people and a General Assembly of approximately 25 people, with subcommittees to develop different areas of work.
 The name agreed upon for the new organisation was PEACE BRIGADES INTERNATIONAL.

-The first work PBI did was in Nicaragua in 1983, where 10 PBI volunteers interposed themselves between US-backed contras and the Sandinista forces in order to deter hostilities.
+The first work PBI did was in Nicaragua in 1983, where 10 PBI volunteers interposed themselves between US-backed Contras and the Sandinista forces in order to deter hostilities.
 Subsequently, a PBI team was installed in Guatemala, where work focused on protecting victims and nascent nonviolent organisations in the context of the intense state terror and repression of the Guatemalan civil war.
-The protection strategy developed in the Guatemala project, consisting of the constant visible presence of a foreign volunteer backed up by an international emergency response network, proved so successful that PBI began to receive many more requests for protective accompaniment from around the world.
+The protection strategy developed in the Guatemala project, consisting of the constant visible presence of foreign volunteers backed up by an international emergency response network, proved so successful that PBI began to receive many more requests for protective accompaniment from around the world.

 Over the following decades, PBI has applied its strategy of protective accompaniment in situations of conflict and human rights abuse in El Salvador, Sri Lanka, Colombia, Haiti, Mexico, Indonesia, Nepal, Kenya and Honduras.
-It has also been involved in peace initiatives that focus on supporting dialogue and reconciliation rather than accompaniment.
+It has also been involved in peace initiatives that focus on supporting dialogue and reconciliation.
 These include a project responding to conflicts in and around Native American communities in the 1990s and participation in the Balkan Peace Team Coalition.
 PBI focusses on ensuring its strategies are constantly adapted to local situations, and frequently closes projects and opens new ones in response to changing community needs and political realities.
 PBI currently has field teams in Mexico, Guatemala, Colombia, Honduras and Kenya, and offers capacity-building support to human rights defenders in Indonesia and in Nepal.